F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Advisor or Support Person

-Both a Complainant and a Respondent are entitled to an Advisor or support person of their choice, and the Advisor or support person may accompany the Party to any meeting or proceeding under these Procedures.
-A Complainant may have an Advisor or support person present when reporting Discrimination and/or Harassment or at any point in these Procedures.
-A Respondent also may have an Advisor or support person present if and when the Respondent becomes a Party to an Informal Resolution Process or a Formal Resolution Process.
-An Advisor or support person may be an attorney, but an Advisor or support person may not speak for or stand in place of either the Complainant or the Respondent, act as legal counsel for a Party in the Informal Resolution Process or the Formal Resolution Process, or otherwise participate in the Informal Resolution Process or the Formal Resolution Process.
+Both a Complainant and a Respondent are entitled to an advisor or support person of their choice, and the advisor or support person may accompany the Party to any meeting or proceeding under these Procedures.
+A Complainant may have an advisor or support person present when reporting Discrimination, Harassment and/or Hazing or at any point in these Procedures.
+A Respondent also may have an advisor or support person present if and when the Respondent becomes a Party to an Informal Resolution Process or a Formal Resolution Process.
+An advisor or support person may be an attorney, but an advisor or support person may not speak for or stand in place of either the Complainant or the Respondent, act as legal counsel for a Party in the Informal Resolution Process or the Formal Resolution Process, or otherwise participate in the Informal Resolution Process or the Formal Resolution Process.

 Time Frames

 The University encourages prompt reporting.
-Persons who have experienced or witnessed Discrimination or Harassment are encouraged to report the incident as soon as possible.
+Persons who have experienced or witnessed Discrimination, Harassment and/or Hazing are encouraged to report the incident as soon as possible.

 Informal Complaints must be filed with the Institutional Equity Office within 180 days of the incident of Discrimination or Harassment or, where the Discrimination or Harassment is of an ongoing nature, within 180 days from the most recent incident.